Joshua 6: The Battle of Jericho

 Atmosphere

 Rahab had already informed the spies that the people of the city were fearful of the Israelites.
 The miracle God performed at the Jordan only added to that fear.
 The people of Jericho knew something big was coming, but instead of surrendering to God, they locked themselves inside their city.
 Just as Nimrod was overly confident in his tower, the people of Jericho were strangely confident in their walls.
 If they were only worried about the men in the army, it would make sense that they believed the wall would protect them.
 However, we have confirmation from Rahab that the men of Jericho knew that God was with Israel (or at least it was a rumor that sparked fear amongst them).
 This means even after hearing of God's miracles on behalf of Israel, they still doubted God would best them.
-Imagine the arrogance; Egypt fell to God's Will, so what made Jericho believe they would stand?
+Imagine the arrogance; Egypt—the most powerful nation at the time—fell to God's Will, so what made Jericho believe they would stand?
 This sounds a lot like people today, but we know that if you try to stand against God you will eventually fall.

 Instructions